casper-network/docs-archive/dapp-dev-guide/ethereum-keys.md

 In this section we'll explore secp256k1, commonly known as Ethereum keys.

-## Keys Generation
+## Key Generation
-Thhe CasperLabs Client enables the creatin of a new secp256k1 key-pair and the coresponding Account Hash.
+Thhe CasperLabs client enables the creation of a new secp256k1 key-pair and the coresponding account hash.
 ```bash
 $ mkdir secp256k1-keys